FoundationDB/fdb-kubernetes-operator/docs/manual/replacements_and_deletions.md

 We use three examples below to illustrate how to set up the feature.

+## Automatic Replacement of Pods with SecurityContext changes

+Changes in SecurityContext - file ownership ones specifically - can cause problems where FDB is able to read but not write files.
+This can cause weird behavior with FDB's atomic writes.
+If the Operator setting `ReplaceOnSecurityContextChange` is set to `true`, the Operator can automatically replace pods which have changes to any of the following fields:
+`FSGroup`, `FSGroupChangePolicy`, `RunAsGroup`, `RunAsUser`.\

 ### Example Setup 1

 The following YAML setup lets the operator detect Pods running on Nodes with taint key `example.com/maintenance`, set the ProcessGroup' condition to `NodeTaintReplacing`, if their Nodes have been tainted for 3600 seconds, and replace the Pods after 1800 seconds.